erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 My current research is about **auditing** and **evaluating** [black-box algorithms and AIs](https://hal.inria.fr/hal-03940259v1/document) (or [links to papers](https://github.com/erwanlemerrer/blackbox-algorithms)) in the context of decision-making methods (algorithms, neural-network models, LLMs, etc).
 In other words, I am interested in auditability, that is: **what can or cannot be audited/evaluated, and how**.

 ### Recent News
-* CACM opinion accepted "Fade to grey: from black-box to AI-antagonistic audits", to appear Aug.
+* **CACM opinion** accepted "Fade to grey: from black-box to AI-antagonistic audits", to appear Aug.
 2026.
 [Draft](https://github.com/erwanlemerrer/erwanlemerrer.github.io/blob/master/files/fade_to_grey-1.pdf).
+* 2 papers accepted to **ICML 2026**: [Token-Efficient Change Detection in LLM APIs](https://arxiv.org/abs/2602.11083) & FLIPS: Instance-Fingerprinting for LLMs via Pseudo-random Sequences.
 * Applied Network Science 2026 article "[LLMs prompted for graphs: hallucinations and generative capabilities](https://arxiv.org/abs/2409.00159)".
 *  **New available postdoc position for the sequoIA chair FANG**: bridging audits and AI security, contact me directly.
 * [ERX project, an AI-driven vending machine](https://erx-ai.github.io/) that questions the freedom of choice facing AI-based decisions.